AqwamCreates/DataPredict/docs/index.md

 # Welcome to Aqwam's DataPredict Library!

 By using or possesing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](TermsAndConditions.md).
 In other words, attribution is required when using this library.
 Also, a separate agreement is needed for commercial use.
+A special agreement can be made if you are using this for anticheats.

 ![DataPredictIconSmall](https://user-images.githubusercontent.com/67371914/223632639-dea075fe-9dce-430c-af82-2fb0fbeb43d3.png)